Medizin - Zeit - das Gute Leben

-Die öffentliche Konferenz beginnt mit einem Stakeholder Workshop: Dieser nimmt einerseits das Thema der Autonomie im Alter, andererseits die besonderen Herausforderungen in den Blick, die sich jungen Herzpatient*innen stellen können, wenn sie über eine Familiengründung nachdenken.
+Die öffentliche Konferenz beginnt mit einem Stakeholder-Workshop: Dieser thematisiert einerseits die Frage, wie Autonomie in den verschiedenen Phasen des Alterns gestaltet werden kann; andererseits werden die besonderen Herausforderungen in den Blick genommen, die sich jungen Herzpatient*innen stellen können, wenn sie über eine Familiengründung nachdenken.
 Betroffene und medizinisches Fachpersonal können hier niederschwellig mit Forscher*innen ins Gespräch kommen.
 Im Verlauf der Konferenz werden ethische Fragen chronischer Erkrankung, der Fortpflanzungsmedizin und des Alterns in Vorträgen und Podiumsdiskussionen weiter vertieft.
 Der erste Konferenztag wird auf Deutsch, der zweite auf Englisch abgehalten werden.
 Die Konferenz wird auch digital übertragen.
-Um Anmeldung bis zum 14.03.2025 wird gebeten.
+Um Anmeldung bis zum 31.
+03. 2025 wird gebeten.

 Anmeldung: